zejiang-unsw/zejiang-unsw.github.io/_pages/about.md

 This is Ze Jiang's personal homepage.
 Please also refer to my [homepage@UNSW](https://research.unsw.edu.au/people/dr-ze-jiang).

 ## A short introduction
 I am a Postdoctoral Research Fellow in the School of Civil and Environmental Engineering's [Water Research Centre@UNSW](https://www.wrc.unsw.edu.au/) working in the field of hydro-climatology.
 I received my Ph.D. in Water Resource Engineering from UNSW.
-During my PhD, I developed a new method, namely Wavelet System Prediction (WASP), which is able to predict sustained hydro-climatological changes.
+During my Ph.D., I developed a new method, namely Wavelet System Prediction (WASP), which is able to predict sustained hydro-climatological changes.
 I received my B.Eng. in Environmental Engineering from Hohai University, China; I did my Joint M.Sc., named “EuroAquae - HydroInformatics and Water Management” under a partnership of five European universities (in Barcelona, Budapest, Cottbus, Newcastle/UK, and Nice).
 Before moving to Australia, I also worked in hydrological and crop modelling at Tropical Marine Science Institute of National University of Singapore for two years.

 <b>Research Interests:</b>
 * Hydro-climatological modelling and forecasting